MoonSovering/nestjs-library-store/README.md

 ## API

-Server is deploy in the following link https://library-production-68e8.up.railway.app/booklist and it expose the following APIs:
+The app is running on PORT:3000 and expose the following APIs:

 - **GET** - `/booklist` Expose all books